duyayun1/duyayun1.github.io/content/en/publication/conference_AgricultureRobot/index.md

 # Publication name and optional abbreviated version.

-publication = "In *2021 International Conference on Intelligent Robots and Systems *" publication_short = "In *IROS*"
+publication = "In 2021 International Conference on Intelligent Robots and Systems" publication_short = "In IROS (2021)"

 # Abstract.